 The restaurant’s interior is focused around the full-width counter onto which the food is served.
 There’s also a large family-style communal table where customers can sit and enjoy their food with friends and other customers.
 Be aware that if you’re coming for lunch in your car, parking is very expensive, even if you plan on sitting down for just a half-hour or so.

 Customers recommend El Chicharroncito (fried pork belly laden with onions) and Diablo burger (a massive beef, fries, and cheese concoction).
 Station 28’s ceviche also gets the thumbs up.
 Tamales and empanadas are some of their other Peruvian snacks championed by loyal customers.
 Open for lunch every day except Sunday.
 If you’re eating early you can get also an evening meal here.

 Best for casual lunch on a not too hot day.

 2629 NW 79th Ave, Doral, Miami FL 33122 [2nd branch at 160 Giralda Avenue, Coral Gables].

 Billed as ‘Traditional Peruvian Cuisine With A Twist of Originality’ Divino Ceviche is run by Christian Encalada, a class-topping chef who worked for Gaston Acurio, and also learned his craft in Spain.
-This upscale ceviche restaurant with rave reviews offers a modern take on Peruvian cuisine.
+This upscale ceviche restaurant in Coral Gables gets rave reviews and offers a modern take on Peruvian cuisine.
 Dishes with descriptions like ‘Fried cassava balls, filled with mozzarella cheese & served with huancaina sauce’ and ‘Thinly sliced fish marinated lightly in lime and covered with Peruvian yellow pepper cream, rocoto pepper cream, and a classic white cream’ are sure to get the digestive juices flowing.

 The restaurant itself is not huge but the reputation certainly is.
 Reviews are mostly 5-star with the odd disgruntled customer complaining mostly about price.
 It’s clear that this is not a budget-friendly restaurant so it’s not a great choice for students or families on a budget.
 The truly beautiful menu is easy to understand, even for the neophyte, with prices accompanying the tasteful images of the dishes offered.